Ahmed-Ali/Cucumberish/README.md

 # Examples
 Beside all the information you can find on the [wiki](https://github.com/Ahmed-Ali/Cucumberish/wiki) and specifically the [Steps Definition](https://github.com/Ahmed-Ali/Cucumberish/wiki/Step-Definitions) page, seeing examples in action is the best way to demonstrate something.
 You can clone this repository and open the file `CucumberishExample/CucumberishExample.xcworkspace`.

-*Note:* This workspace is the default workspace you get when you use CocoaPods.

-In the `CucumberishExample` project there are three targets:
+In the `CucumberishExample` project there are five targets:

-1. Example app target:
+1. CucumberishExample target:
-    - It's a very small app with a few screens and an easy to understand flow and implementation.
+    - Is a very small app with a few screens and an easy to understand flow and implementation.
 It requires Xcode 8 to run.
 On the Storyboards most of the UI components have accessibility labels.
     - In case the test target that uses KIF failes to find the UI elements, you need to open the accessibility inspector from Xcode menu > Developer Tools

-2. Unit test target:
+2. CucumberishExampleTests target:
     - This target uses [KIF](https://github.com/kif-framework/KIF) to interact with the UI in the steps implementation.
     - It's a very good idea to take a look at the file CucumberishExampleTests/Steps/CCIStepsUsingKIF.m for many examples of how to define your step implementations in many different ways.
 This target uses Objective-C.
     - While walking through the step imeplementations, see how this implementation is being used in the CucumberishExampleTests/ExampleFeatures .feature files.
+    - Most of the steps in this target uses bit complicated regular expressions strings, but you should not worry about that.
+As long as you know some of the basics of regular expressions, you should be fine.
+The [Steps Definition](https://github.com/Ahmed-Ali/Cucumberish/wiki/Step-Definitions) page can be of great help if you are not so familiar with regular expressions.

-3. UI Test Target:
+3. CucumberishExampleUITests Target:
     - While I was not too impressed by Apple's UI automation API and its many limitions, I've nonetheless added an example target to complete the chain.
 It has a smaller set of step implementation examples, and is written in Swift.
 Feel free to take these step implementations as a starting point and use them as much as you want; just remember to choose what fits best with your needs because you will build your own implementations in all cases.
-	- **Note:** When running this test target, make sure to disable the Simulator auto-correction feature; otherwise the XCUI tends to use the auto-correction which results in unintended values being written in the text fields.

-3. CucumberishTest:
+4. CucumberishTest:
     - This target contains test cases for the behaviour of the Cucumberish framework itself.
 This is accomplished by comparing the order of feature, scenario and step execution and their associated classes and methods that are supposed to appear in the Xcode test navigator.

+5. CucumberishFeatureDefinition
+    - More test for the framework it self in Unit Test style rather than behaviour testing.

 # Unit Tests
-Cucumberish has behavioural test cases that can be executed through the CucumberishTest scheme.
-To execute these tests select the scheme and press ⌘+U.
+The example project containt two targets, CucumberishTest and CucumberishFeatureDefinition, which are used to test Cucumberish itself.

 # Troubleshooting